hugodiz/TextUtilsDNA/Source/TextUtilsDNA/ExcelFunctions/ExcelFunctions - NOTES.md

 Excel parallelizes worksheet calculations by default where it can, say for instance when dragging down a VLOOKUP of single lookup_value inputs, over an very large column of lookup_value input cells.

 Some TextUtilsDNA functions (most notably LSDLOOKUP) implement some Parallel For loops instead of sequential ones.These parallel For's, when used here, are always trivial in that they're ideally paralellizable, namely:
-- They're used when the function allows the main function input to be a range of independent scalar inputs;
+- They're used when the function allows the main function input to be a range of independent scalar inputs
-- In LSDLOOKUP, that main input is a column A(Hx1) of lookup_value(s), each element being A(h);
+- In LSDLOOKUP, that main input is a column A(Hx1) of lookup_value(s), each element being A(h)
-- Each parallel thread will only do work on a disjunct slice of A(start..end) and writes to a correspondingly disjunct slice of FnOutput(start..end, 1..K);
+- Each parallel thread will only do work on a disjunct slice of A(start..end) and writes to a correspondingly disjunct slice of FnOutput(start..end, 1..K)
-- There are no data races because no thread ever attempts to write anywhere another thread might write to;
+- There are no data races because no thread ever attempts to write anywhere another thread might write to
-- Also, Read/Write operations to the Excel Session Caches are safe because we're using .NET Concurrent Dicts;
+- Also, Read/Write operations to the Excel Session Caches are safe because we're using .NET Concurrent Dicts
 - The function will split the workloads uniformly over all available cores using 1 Thread per Core (like Excel does).

 The main point is that our deliberate .NET parallelization kicks-in precisely when Excel normal parallelization wouldn't: when calling these functions just once but with multi-cell A(Hx1) - It is essential to explicitly parallelize here.